Course Title: Science

 Fundamental Concepts Covered in this Course

 The organization of the course is packaged into four distinct units which correspond directly with the Ontario Curriculum, Grades 9 and 10 Science document.
+In addition, a pre-unit has been added to review and assess the knowledge and skills of students prior to commencing the actual grade 10 course material.
 As outlined in Growing Success, 2010, teachers will provide an assessment for learning task at the beginning of the course; after the pre-unit.
-Teachers will be able to use the results of this diagnostic to identify gaps in concepts for learners and provide opportunities to bridge these gaps preparing all learners to be successful in the Grade 9 academic science course by establishing a strong prerequisite foundation.
+Teachers will be able to use the results of this diagnostic to identify gaps in concepts for learners and provide opportunities to bridge these gaps preparing all learners to be successful in the Grade 10 academic science course by establishing a strong prerequisite foundation.

 Teaching and Learning Strategies